 Two potential offsite staging areas in previously disturbed areas along the roadway have also been identified and are included in the proposed action.
-These are shown in Figure 2-2.
+These are shown in Figure 2-5.
 Staging would also likely occur at each bridge location.
+Demolition debris would require disposal at an approved landfill offsite.